• Skip to primary navigation

 Make It Your Own

-• To make drunken beans vegetarian, simply leave out the bacon, sauté the chopped onions and jalapeño in 2 teaspoons olive or avocado oil, and substitute vegetable broth for the chicken broth.
+• Make vegetarian beans.
+Leave out the bacon, sauté the chopped onions and jalapeño in 2 teaspoons olive or avocado oil, and substitute vegetable broth for the chicken broth.
 These beans have plenty of flavor so I’m guessing no one will miss the bacon.
 Drunken beans are perfect for meatless Mondays.
 Serve the beans with a hearty bread and a salad.

-• For a smoky flavor, add 1/2 teaspoon smoked paprika or substitute chipotle chili powder for the chili powder.
+• Add smoky flavor.
+Stir in ½ teaspoon smoked paprika or substitute chipotle chili powder for the chili powder.

-• If you want to make a quicker version of frijoles borracho, use canned beans.
+• Substitute canned beans.
+If you want to make a quicker version of frijoles borracho, use canned beans.
 You’ll need three 15.5 oz. cans of pinto beans, rinsed and drained.
 Instead of 3 cups of broth, use 1 cup.
 Reduce cooking time to one hour.

 Drunken beans, beer cap, cilantro, half of a lime.